nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_PSEUDOHEADER_NOT_ALLOWED"></a>
 ### ERR_HTTP2_PSEUDOHEADER_NOT_ALLOWED

-Used to indicate that an HTTP/2 pseudo-header has been used inappropriately.
+An HTTP/2 pseudo-header has been used inappropriately.
 Pseudo-headers are header key names that begin with the `:` prefix.

 <a id="ERR_HTTP2_PUSH_DISABLED"></a>
 ### ERR_HTTP2_PUSH_DISABLED

-Used when push streams have been disabled by the client but an attempt to create a push stream is made.
+An attempt was made to create a push stream, which had been disabled by the client.

 <a id="ERR_HTTP2_SEND_FILE"></a>
 ### ERR_HTTP2_SEND_FILE

-Used when an attempt is made to use the `Http2Stream.prototype.responseWithFile()` API to send a non-regular file.
+An attempt was made to use the `Http2Stream.prototype.responseWithFile()` API to send something other than a regular file.

 <a id="ERR_HTTP2_SOCKET_BOUND"></a>
 ### ERR_HTTP2_SOCKET_BOUND

-Used when an attempt is made to connect a `Http2Session` object to a `net.Socket` or `tls.TLSSocket` that has already been bound to another `Http2Session` object.
+An attempt was made to connect a `Http2Session` object to a `net.Socket` or `tls.TLSSocket` that had already been bound to another `Http2Session` object.

 <a id="ERR_HTTP2_STATUS_101"></a>
 ### ERR_HTTP2_STATUS_101